DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 ------------------------------------------------------------------------

-Cliffhanger to Part 4: If the third path is real, what constitutional physics keep it from becoming a new Engine—and how do we implement them today?
+Cliffhanger to Part 4: If the third path is real, what constitutional physics keep it from becoming a new Machine—and how do we implement them today?

 These protocols are not arbitrary rules—they are the distilled wisdom